Table of Contents

 This article elaborates entirely on the different types of mutual funds in India.
-In 1963, India launched their 1st ever mutual fund the United Trust of India (UTI).
+In 1963, India launched their 1st ever mutual funds by United Trust of India (UTI).

 Different Types of Mutual Funds in India